smjuni/B_Corps_Study/README.md

 ## Scope of Analysis
 The purpose of this analysis is a personal project created so I can explore, learn about and access BCorporation data.

-The aim is to explore similarities between industries and business size as well as longitudinal data to confirm increase in bcorp certifications year over year.
+The aim is to explore similarities between industries and business size as well as longitudinal data to confirm increase in B Corp certifications year over year.

 The three questions I wish to address are:
 1. What business size are most likely to become BCorps Certified?
 2. What trends can be seen by industries/categories becoming certified over the years?
-3.
+3. Where are BCorps predominantly located?

 ## Tools Used
 - Python
 - Jupyter Notebook
+- PostgreSQL and PGAdmin
 - Sci-Kit Learn - Unsupervised Learning
 - Tableau